Documentation

 del d["foo"]

-Return a reverse iterator over the sorted dictionary view v.
+Return a reverse iterator over the keys in the sorted dictionary view.

 d = SortedDict()